Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Start - Which Wasteland should I choose to start in?**
   - The original intent of Tale of Two Wastelands was to start in the Capital Wasteland.
 However, starting in the Mojave will provide a more challenging experience from start to finish as compared to a Capital Wasteland start.

-- **Steam Overlay - Can't I disable the Steam overlay directly through Steam?**
-  - No. Even if disabled via Steam, the overlay still injects its DLL directly into the game, which can result in crashing.

 - **Tale of Two Wastelands - Is TTW required for Uranium Fever?**
   - Yes.
 The modlist cannot be installed or used without TTW.